jagbata/EE322/Lab 6/Lab6.md

 **node hello-world.js**

-This command prompts the server to start running and tells me what ip number it is running at
+This command prompts the server to start running and if you go to that address, it prints *Hello World!*

 **node hello.js**

-This commands is running a server too, but at a different address
+This commands is running a server too, but at a different address.
+It prints *Hello World!*

 **node http.js**

-I don't know what this does, nothing appears and I have to ctrl+C to clear
+I don't know what this does, nothing appears and I have to ctrl+C to clear I asked a friend for help and he told me to type *localhost:8080* in the search bar and it told me how often the page was refreshed, both on the page itself and in the terminal

 # Lab 6B #